Tom32i/gamepad.js/README.md

 ### Configuration:

 __analog:__ (boolean: default true)
-Set to false to get fixed value: ex for a stick 0/1/-1.
+Set to false to get fixed value: ex for a axis 0/1/-1.
 Used to reduce the number of change event triggered if you dont need analog values.

 __precision:__ (integer: default 0 (no rounding))
 When in analog mode, set the number of number you want after decimal.
 Used to reduce the muber of event triggered but keep analog values.

 __deadZone:__ (float: from 0 to 1)
 Percent of noise to ignore around 0.
-Ex: deadZone set to 0.3 will cause stick position of from -0.3 to 0.3 to be considered 0.
+Ex: deadZone set to 0.3 will cause axis position of from -0.3 to 0.3 to be considered 0.
-Stick moves below 30% from default positon won't trigger a change.
+Axes moves below 30% from default positon won't trigger a change.

 Theses options can be set for the whole gamepad: